flores-byte/ginicoefficienteumap/README.md

 - `data/` — dataset used
 - `dashboard-map/` — interactive choropleth map (HTML) and preview image

-An EDA based on World Bank's income inequality data (Gini Index) between 2014 and 2024.
+An EDA based on Eurostat's income inequality data (Gini Index) between 2014 and 2024.
 The analysis is narrowed down to the European Union member states to stay consistent with regional socio-economic policy relevance.

 Pandas and GeoPandas were used for data cleaning and reshaping, and Plotly was used to create an interactive choropleth map that visualizes inequality trends over time.

 The Gini Index reflects income distribution within a country.
-Through this analysis, we observed that countries like Slovenia, Czechia, and Slovakia consistently maintained lower inequality levels, while others such as Bulgaria, Spain, and Turkey showed relatively higher inequality scores.
+Through this analysis, we observed that countries like Slovenia, Czechia, and Slovakia consistently maintained lower inequality levels, while others such as Bulgaria and Spain showed relatively higher inequality scores.
 The map allows users to view these changes year by year and spot broader patterns over the decade.

 The Netherlands, for example, remained relatively stable throughout the period, showing only minor changes in inequality levels.